Mandy Richardson: 2017–2021

 In January 2022 Mandy leaves the village with DJ to start a new life in LA.

+In January 2024 Ella is killed in a road accident.
+Mandy does not attend her funeral and no explanation is given as to why.

 Casting and creation

 Sarah Jayne Dunn was cast in 1996 as Mandy, a member of the Richardson family.
 Dunn told K9 magazine that she began her role aged fourteen and got an audition for the role through her agent.
 Once she had won the role her "contract just kept getting renewed".
 Initially Dunn was only contracted to appear in "a handful of episodes" but due to her performance impressing producers her contract was renewed.
 In May 2006 it was reported that Dunn had decided to leave the serial.
 This was later denied with a show source telling Digital Spy that an exit had not been confirmed.
 Dunn's exit was later confirmed.
 Explaining her decision to leave, Dunn said: "I was at Hollyoaks for 10 years and I always knew I would know when I was ready to leave [...]
 I probably decided I wanted to leave a couple of years before I did but with the storylines it took another two years.
 By then, I had completely made up my mind.
 If I didn't move on then I would never have left".
 The actress also revealed that she told producers she did not want Mandy to be killed off as she felt it would have been "ridiculous" due to the deaths a large number of her on-screen family.

 In 2007, a Hollyoaks source confirmed Dunn had returned to the serial to film Becca Dean's (Ali Bastian) funeral and that during the return Dunn made "such an impact, it would be great to have her back again".